Environment: Strategic Resilience through Scenario Analysis

 - Energy procurement costs stabilize because of increased demand for renewable energy.

-- Businesses related to fuel cells, energysaving products, solution services, and energy management expand.
+- Businesses related to fuel cells, energy-saving products, solution services, and energy management expand.

 Accelerated shift to electric vehicles - As more firms enter the automotive business, competition intensifies.